FFL Transfers Explained – How to Transfer a Gun

 If this interests you, we also have articles covering FFL License Requirements, FFL License Types, FFL Cost, and even how to get a “Class 3 License” for NFA Firearms.

 How to transfer a gun through an FFL

-In order to transfer a gun through an FFL, the recipient needs to be present at the FFL’s licensed location (or a qualifying event like a gun show) and satisfy the background check requirements, fill out a Form 4473, and then take possession of the firearm.
+In order to transfer a gun through an FFL, a specific ffl transfer process must be followed: the recipient needs to be present at the FFL’s licensed location (or a qualifying event like a gun show) and satisfy the background check requirements, fill out a Form 4473, and then take possession of the firearm.